-This German pancake recipe is one of our family’s favorites!
-My mom would always make them growing up and we all loved them.
-Now I make them with my kids and they always get so excited when we have them.
+It’s a family favorite!
+My mom would always make them growing up and now I make them with my kids and they always get so excited when we have them.

 They are light, fluffy and baked to perfection.
 They taste extremely delicious topped with fresh berries, maple syrup, powdered sugar, jam or cinnamon sugar.
 It really doesn’t get any better than that.